0xMintyn-Organization/0xmintyn-Main/Frontend/src/components/Exchange/P2P_TRADE_DOCUMENTATION.md

 ## Overview

 The P2P Trade component is a Binance-style peer-to-peer trading interface integrated into the sidebar.
-It allows users to buy and sell OXM tokens directly with other users.
+It allows users to buy and sell multiple crypto assets (USDT, BTC, ETH, etc.) directly with other users.

 ## Component Structure